Welcome to the Computational Cancer Genomics lab!

 Spring 2023 -- Sushant attended the annual V summit in Virginia and presented our efforts toward cancer prevention and early detection.

-Spring 2023 -- Nad received a Canada Graduate Scholarship award from CIHR to pursue her graduate thesis.
+Spring 2023 -- Nad received a Canada Graduate Scholarship award from CIHR to pursue her MSc thesis.
 Many congratulations, Nad!

 Spring 2023 -- Our lab received funding from NSERC to study the evolution of the gene regulation process.
 We are very grateful for the support.